 Streptococcus suis is of great importance in piglet rearing as one of the most common bacterial pathogens in pigs and also has zoonotic potential.
 The natural habitat of S. suis is the upper respiratory tract, especially the tonsils and the nasal cavity, as well as the intestinal and genital tract.
 This clinically inapparent colonization with S. suis is common in domestic and wild boar, although only a few strains have high virulence.
 In piglets, however, invasive infections can occur more frequently, which can lead to serious diseases such as meningitis, septicaemia, arthritis, endocarditis, serositis or bronchopneumonia.
 The increased susceptibility to invasive infections in piglets is mainly related to the decrease in maternal antibody levels, i.e. during the so-called immunological gap.

-Due to the close project-related networking with the Institute of Bacteriology and Mycology, it is possible to perform immunological analyses of immunized or experimentally infected pigs with S. suis.
-One focus of the work is the establishment of methods for the detection of antigen-specific lymphocytes in pigs.
-These detection methods are already established in mice and humans and will be transferred to pigs.
-We have succeeded in detecting antigen-specific T-helper cells in PBMCs of immunized pigs (1).
+Due to close project-related networking with the Institute of Bacteriology and Mycology, it is possible to perform immunological analyses of immunized pigs or pigs experimentally infected with S. suis.
+One focus of the work is on establishing methods for detecting antigen-specific lymphocytes in pigs.
+These detection methods are already established in mice and humans and are to be transferred to pigs.
+We have succeeded in detecting antigen-specific T helper cells in PBMCs of immunized pigs (1).

-In addition, we are interested in how exactly the immune response to S. suis of cells of the innate immune system in pigs looks like in order to investigate the form in which the adaptive immune response is modulated by contact with S. suis.
-In close cooperation with the Institute of Bacteriology and Mycology, mechanisms of killing in the blood are also investigated (2).
+Another area of interest is the exact nature of the immune response to S. suis by cells of the innate immune system in pigs, in order to investigate how the adaptive immune response is modulated by contact with S. suis.
+In addition, mechanisms that are important for killing in the blood are being investigated in close collaboration with the Institute of Bacteriology and Mycology (2).

 Further information can be found on the research page of the Institute of Bacteriology and Mycology.